aembke/fred.rs/CONTRIBUTING.md

     }
     ```

-These macros will generate test wrapper functions to call your test 8 times based on the following options:
+These macros will generate test wrapper functions to call your test 4 times based on the following options:

 * Clustered vs centralized deployments
-* Pipelined vs non-pipelined clients
 * RESP2 vs RESP3 protocol modes